 Why did the CFA Level 1 MPS also increased?

-If you’ve followed our MPS analyses, you’ll know that our Level 1 MPS estimates have risen since the Feb 2021 exams – going above 70% for the first time since our analysis has been done in 2012, and staying above 70% for the May and July 2021 exams.
+If you’ve followed our MPS analyses, you’ll know that our Level 1 MPS estimates have risen since the Feb 2021 exams – going above 70% for the first time since our analysis has been done in 2012, and staying above 70% since 2021’s exams.

 We believe these estimates are functionally accurate – but does it fit in with what CFA Institute are saying?